-At Genovo, we are committed to helping our customers with their GDPR compliance journey by providing robust privacy and security protections built into our services and contracts.
-We already take the security, privacy and protection of data very seriously.
+At Genovo, we are committed to helping our customers with their ongoing data protection journey by providing robust privacy and security protections built into our services and contracts.
+We take the security, privacy and protection of data very seriously.
 When you use the Genovo application you provide information on your clients which needs to stay private and confidential.
-This is why we have taken firm, proactive steps to ensure the information that we process for you is kept safe, secure and locked away.
+This is why we take firm, proactive steps to ensure the information that we process for you is kept safe, secure and locked away.

 We encrypt all yours and your clients’ personal information using state of the art encryption algorithms to protect against a breach to your clients’ or your personal data held within the Genovo application.

-Everyone on the Genovo team has entered into a ‘duty of confidence’ meaning they are committed to keeping all personal data safe and secure.
+Everyone on the Genovo team has entered into a confidentiality agreement, meaning they are committed to keeping all personal data safe and secure.
 Always.